subutai-io/documentation/user/pages/02.working-with-subutai/02.using-peerOS/03.peeros-quick-install/02.other-hypervisors/docs.md

 <details><summary><strong> Libvirt setup </strong></summary>

-<p> Between Libvirt's QEMU and KVM hypervisors with remote management capabilities, the Vagrant Subutai plugin currently supports only the local KVM hypervisor.
+Between Libvirt's QEMU and KVM hypervisors with remote management capabilities, the Vagrant Subutai plugin currently supports only the local KVM hypervisor.

 !!!
 Vagrant modifications can be made to create remote KVM-based virtual machines, but that is beyond the scope of this guide.